bounswe/bounswe2023group4/deliverables/Final_Deliverables/Cmpe451 Final_Project_Team_Report.md

 I have written tests for sign in page, profile page and edit profile page, Poll Card Component, Sidebar Component, Poll Option Component and Poll Tag component.
 They can be found [here](https://github.com/bounswe/bounswe2023group4/tree/main/prediction-polls/frontend/src/Pages) under folders: Auth>Sign In , Profile and Edit Profile and [here](https://github.com/bounswe/bounswe2023group4/tree/main/prediction-polls/frontend/src/Components)  under folders:  Poll Card, Sidebar, PollOption, PollTag.

 #### Additional Information
 Unfortunately in the last milestone, I have focused on covering as many requirements as possible as you can see in my PR history, that's why I have skipped some tests and some design patterns to be able to complete the features.

 ## Member: Şefik Palazoğlu
 ### Responsibilities:
 Setting up backend logic and database logic.
 Ensuring frontend structures are stored properly at the backend and are reachable.
+Setting up backend system logic.
+Ensuring endpoints are working correctly.
+Implementing polls endpoints.
+Implementing internal poll subject tagging.

 ### Main contributions:
 I have created a mySql database to store users and connected this database to our node.js application.
 When we started implementing JWT tokens I took part in how to store these tokens in the backend.
 I took part in storing username/email and password tuples and oversee the hashing protocol of passwords.
 I prepared and uploaded weekly reports.
+* In management aspect:
+  -  I have checked the compatibility of work between front teams and backend team regularly.
+* In project aspect:
+  -  I have tried to point out work we needed to do for requirements.
+* In code aspect:
+  -  I have implemented all poll endpoints
+  -  I have adapted polls endpoints to new error response format.
+  -  I have implemented general point system in polls with Batuhan.
+  -  I have implemented get polls, get polls with id, post polls, and poll close endpoints.
+  -  I have implemented automatic poll tag generation.
+  -  I have written unit tests for poll endpoints.

 ### Code-related significant issues:
 |Task|Relevant significant issues|